-- B. Candidates for an Associate Degree - at least the final 15 hours - 2) at least 30 hours of the total hours in the program - 3) at least 15 of these 30 hours in the specialty field.
+- .
+Candidates for an Associate Degree - 1) at least the final 15 hours - 2) at least one-half of the hours required in the major field or fields. - 3) at least 25 percent of credit semester hours must be earned at Southeastern